 Crunchy toppings: Cacao nibs, hemp seeds, granola are all great options.
 Get creative!

 How to Store cinnamon apple Baked Oatmeal Cups

 Store them in an airtight container in the refrigerator for up to 5 days.
 Or you can freeze them individually for up to 2 months.
 When you are ready to enjoy them, simply reheat them in the microwave and add your favorite toppings.

-I hope you enjoy these perfect Fall recipe – Baked Apple Cinnamon Oatmeal Cups.
+I hope you enjoy this perfect Fall recipe – Baked Apple Cinnamon Oatmeal Cups.
 You and your family will love these as breakfast or dessert.
 They are soft, chewy and so easy to make.
-It is also vegan, gluten-free, nut-free and dairy free.
+It is also vegan, gluten-free, nut-free, and dairy-free.

 You May Also like These Fall Recipes: